backdoorsecurity/Solitude/Readme.md

 #### &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; !!!
 UNTIL THIS DISCLAIMER IS REMOVED, THESE SCRIPTS WILL LIKELY PRODUCE ERRORS !!!

-Solitude is designed for linux power users that require the isolated security model of Qubes os who prefer the cli over gui.
+Solitude is designed for linux power users that require the isolated security model of Qubes os who prefer the cli.

 This is not a plug and play iso but rather a collection of scripts to be run on a fresh install of debian/derivative host and vm's.
 Your hardware must support pci passthrough.

-Featuring the Sway window manager with KVM/QEMU virtualization, it replaces Qubes Xen Model with a simpler, much lighter stack.
+Using Sway wm and KVM/QEMU virtualization, this replaces the Qubes Xen Model with a simpler, much lighter stack.

-The system employs a minimal lightweight browser and network vm.
+The system utilizes a minimal lightweight browser and network vm.
 Emphasizing isolation through compartmentalization, making advanced security measures efficient and seamless.

 Ideally all communication should be done through ssh.
 Be sure to set up ssh host keys and disable password authentication.